pottendo/esp32-userport-driver/README.md

   - [Design](#design)
     - [Bugs / Missing Features](#bugs--missing-features)
   - [License](#license)
-# esp32-userport-driver

 ## Introduction
 This project is closely connected to its counterpart, the *C64 Userport Driver* (https://github.com/pottendo/c64-userport-driver).

 It enables an ESP32 based uController to act a C64 userport modem, a general purpose co-processor or a generic interface to wireless connectivity (e.g. via MQTT or IRC protocolls).

 ## Credits
-This project is heavily based on *Bo Zimmerman's* **ZiModem** implementation (https://github.com/bozimmerman/Zimodem)
+This project is heavily based on **Bo Zimmerman's ZiModem** implementation (https://github.com/bozimmerman/Zimodem)

-Valuable support has been provided by members of the *WiC64* project (https://www.wic64.de/) - a great project, check it out!
+Valuable support has been provided by members of the **WiC64 project** (https://www.wic64.de/) - a great project, check it out!

-The *Arduino ecosystem* and its various great libraries enabled a rapid prototyping approach.
+The **Arduino ecosystem** and its various great libraries enabled a rapid prototyping approach.
 The project uses several libraries, such as *AutoConnect*, *MQTT*, *ArduinoIRC* to facilitate the respective functions in high quality.

-Without the *Corona Virus*, this project never would have received the time to progress to the current stage.
+Without the **Corona Virus**, this project never would have received the time to progress to the current stage.
 Regardless of this fact, we *hate* it...

 ## Build
 The project is built using VSCode with the great *PlaformIO IDE* extension installed.